gibbok/typescript-book/README.md

 };
 ```

-## null and undefined

-In TypeScript, `null` and `undefined` are two distinct types that represent different values.

-`undefined` is used to indicate that a variable or property has not been initialized or does not have a value, while `null` is used to represent an intentional absence of a value.

-When the `strictNullChecks` option is enabled, TypeScript requires that variables and properties be explicitly typed as either nullable or non-nullable.

 ## strictNullChecks

 `strictNullChecks` is a TypeScript compiler option that enforces strict null checking.
 When this option is enabled, variables and parameters can only be assigned `null` or `undefined` if they have been explicitly declared to be of that type using the union type `null` | `undefined`.
 If a variable or parameter is not explicitly declared as nullable, TypeScript will generate an error to prevent potential runtime errors.